Syncing Shopify orders to a single (or separate) QuickBooks customer

 By default, MyWorks will sync each Shopify order to its corresponding QuickBooks customer: searching QuickBooks for a matching customer by name or email, and creating a new customer in QuickBooks if a match isn't found.

-However, it's also possible to instead sync Shopify orders to a single QuickBooks customer, or, to separate QuickBooks customers based on the Shopify customer Segment the order's customer is in!
+However, it's also possible to instead sync some, or all Shopify orders to a single QuickBooks customer, or, to separate QuickBooks customers if you use custom Shopify customer Segments!

 This can be helpful in the below scenarios, for example: